 Courses, Course Descriptions & Four-Year Plan

 The courses for the 48-hour criminal justice major include such subject areas as crime, corrections and criminal justice, criminological theory, criminal law and court procedures, criminal justice policy, restorative justice, forensic psychology, substance abuse and society, constitutional law and international human rights.
-The program also offers a 21-hour minor and a 12-hour endorsement.
+The program also offers a 12-hour endorsement.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the criminal justice major, minor, and endorsement at Spring Arbor University in the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the criminal justice major, and endorsement at Spring Arbor University in the undergraduate catalog.